Kristina01111000/Drws_site/README.md

-Fix the padding on the get your balance score section Also change image on challenge score section to an image of the test Make personal / spiritual growth burgundy background For the images, make them shorted on the phone,
+Fix the padding on the get your balance score section Also change image on challenge score section to an image of the test Make personal / spiritual growth burgundy background For the images, make them shorter on the phone,
 For title take out the colon
 He likes the background colors of the text boxes Change the text colors